jreijn/jreijn.github.com/_posts/2015-09-15-testing-session-replication-with-docker-compose-redis-spring-session.md

 + haproxy (the load balancer)
 + db (our Redis DB)

 By using "links", within the docker-compose file you can link the  applications to each other.
 For ease of use and since we can't use the auto-discovery feature of Tutums HAProxy, I've just defined the app 3 times.
+An alternative would have been to use ``docker-compose scale app=3``, but that would require us to restart the haproxy container to see if that would work.

-Now if we want to run the final setup we need to tell docker-compose to build the containers:
+To test the final setup we need to tell docker-compose to build the containers:

 ```
 docker-compose build
 ```

-What this will do is create the docker container image(s) if required.
+This will create docker container image(s) if required.
 In our case, it will download the redis and haproxy image and build our app image.

-Now let's start up the containers:
+Now let's start the containers:

 ```
 docker-compose up